firstpromoter/fpr-instructions/integrations/javascript.md

 ### Nuxt 3

-For Nuxt 3 you need to use the useHead composable
+For Nuxt 3 you need to use the useHead composable.

-1. Create an external file in your public folder with the name `fprmain.js`
+1. Create an external file in your public folder with the name `fprmain.js`.
-2. copy and paste the contents below into `fprmain.js`
+2. copy and paste the contents below into `fprmain.js`.

 ```js
 // /public/fprmain.js